 The discussion of the pillars of the enabling environment is structured around the following topics

-Intergovernmental organisations on international and regional level such as the United Nations, the African Union, the Organisation of American States and the European Union have developed standards and instruments that protect freedom of expression and media freedom.
+International organisations on international and regional level such as the United Nations, the African Union, the Organisation of American States and the the Council of Europe have developed standards and instruments that protect freedom of expression and media freedom.
 These create positive obligations for member states towards its citizens and media professionals.

-Intergovernmental organisations on international and regional level such as the United Nations, the African Union, the Organisation of American States and the European Union have developed mechanisms such as courts, special rapporteurs and commissions, based on international and regional human rights systems.
+Intergovernmental organisations on international and regional level such as the United Nations, the African Union, the Organisation of American States and the Council of Europe have developed mechanisms such as courts, special rapporteurs and commissions, based on international and regional human rights systems.
 These mechanisms sometimes offer opportunities to to advocates of freedom of expression and media freedom to engage governments and hold them accountable for realising these positive obligations.